A qualitative pressure-rake post-processing tool

 Updated CFD

-Ignoring the outboard (RHS) lower wake region (and thus the existence/strength of the two large CCW regions in the first output) which suffered from a lack of rake points, the alterations shown by the algorithm otherwise appear to effectively describe the "improved" CFD results in both cases.
+Ignoring the outboard (RHS) lower wake region (and thus the existence/strength of the two large CCW regions in the first algorithm output) which suffered from a lack of rake points, the alterations shown by the algorithm otherwise appear to effectively describe the "improved" CFD results in both cases.

 This suggests that if I'd had access to the algorithm output and followed its instructions when I was working on the correlation of these pressure fields last year, then I would have likely ended up with a very similar result, only much faster as I would have had a holistic view of the problem rather than thinking about individual points.
-Also important to note for the trustworthiness of the output is that, considering these two pressure fields are sampling the same wake just 45 cm apart, the location, magnitude, and direction of the rotational and linear shift markings look plausibly similar between the two outputs.

-Original CFD and rake data (generated)
+Mock CFD and rake data

 Morph vectors